Meet our trainers

 A strong supporter of labor and a former AFT organizer for NYSUT, she is committed to the fight for equity for all.
 “I stand with the poor, people of color, LGBTQ folks, immigrants and organized labor because our liberation is bound together.

 Bryan Eastman believes that digital strategy is the future of politics, and the way Democrats will win the future.
-He is currently a partner at Statecraft Digital, a progressive digital marketing firm that works to bring cutting edge targeting and strategy to Democratic candidates at all levels.
-He is also the founder of PoliEngine, a web building, design, and hosting platform for Democratic candidates and issues.
+He is the founder of PoliEngine, a web building, design, and hosting platform for Democratic candidates and issues.
 Bryan has worked on dozens of races across the United States, from Congress to City Council, using a “digital first” model to integrate digital strategy and analytics into every facet of the campaign.
 For this work he has flipped dozens of races blue, was named a “Rising Star” of Florida politics in 2019 by Influence Magazine, and won numerous awards.
 While politics consumes most of his time, Bryan’s happiest when he’s out hiking and birding with his wife, playing bluegrass/country music around his home city of Gainesville, Florida, and nerding out on American history.

 Calvin Orr II